dfd1123/open-api-generator-only-js/README.md

     basic: 'https://api-develop.granter.biz/v3/api-docs',
     // basic: proccess.env.BASIC_API_DOCS_URL,
   },
+  directResponseTypes: ['basic']
 };
 ```

 **generateDir** specifies the directory path where the result files created when OpenApiGenerator is executed are stored.

-For **Type**, if the written Swagger API document is divided by domain, write a key value to specify and specify the api-docs URL where you can view Swagger's json results as the value.
+For **type**, if the written Swagger API document is divided by domain, write a key value to specify and specify the api-docs URL where you can view Swagger's json results as the value.
 (This type value is important!!)

+When using axios, **directResponseTypes** directly takes out the response.data value, not the response type, and when you want to define the type of the return value, you put the key value of the type (basic is the key value in the example above) as an array in directResponseTypes.
+If directResponseTypes is not defined, the default value [] is automatically set.

 Now add the script to package.json as shown below.